One of the most memorable times with my wife and kids was on a Norfolk holiday and one afternoon going to see the movie Twister.

 From start to finish Twister was a great watch, full of action and thrills.
-But it was also a very tender and at times touching film and Helen was the beautiful face and character who produced this.
+But it was at times also a very tender and touching film and Helen was the beautiful face and character who produced this.

 Helen Hunt oozes depth in her roles as well as beauty and style.
 Graceful but she can hoof it with the men, a gunshot wit, she is a spectacular mix as her movies other than Twister - especially As Good As It Gets with Jack.
 Nicholson and Cast Away with Tom Hanks - demonstrate.

 In Twister there are moments when Helen is the only one on screen although she is sharing it with others.
 True cinema gold.

 Helen Hunt in Twister

 Not that long ago, Helen starred in what many would see, for a top Oscar-winning performer, as an amazing risk and a role demanding extreme courage to be comfortable in your own skin.
 The Sessions cast Helen as a sex therapist seeking to enable a completely paralysed man - except for his nether regions - to successfully have sex with another person.
 After many ups and downs (excuse the pun), she achieves this for him and in doing so fulfils a deep yearning inside her too.
 It is a remarkable film, funny, erotic, sad and insightful, but there is no element of voyeurism or titillation despite the sex scenes and the periods when Helen is fully naked.